abik11/tips-tricks/DB.md

 You may encounter some errors while trying to import data from excel files in Import and Export Data tool.
 If the error you encounter is `MICROSOFT.ACE.OLEDB.12.0 is not registered`, then you have to download and install this: [AccessDatabaseEngine.exe](http://www.microsoft.com/download/en/confirmation.aspx?id=23734)<br />
 Moreover, if you use any encryption software, excel file will be not readable for the import tool.

+### Convert numbers stored as text to text
+It may sometimes crush your Excel import when the data in some column is inconsistent.
+Some cells are saved as numbers or dates, others are saved as string.
+You can go to: ->Data ->Text to Columns, and it should help.

 ### Deploy packages from command line
 Use ISDeploymentWizard tool to deploy SSIS packages from command line, here is an example:
 ```batch